-- When working with the ▲ group, use the specific ELL instruction, which can be found after these directions. - Invite students in the teacher-led group to retrieve their fluency passage: "Kenya" from My Librarian Is a Camel. - Invite students to follow along, reading silently in their heads as you read the text aloud. - Turn and Talk:
+■ When working with the ▲ group, use the specific ELL instruction, which can be found after these directions.

+- Review the Daily Learning Targets and discuss their meaning. - Invite students in the teacher-led group to retrieve their fluency passage: "Stopping by Woods on a Snowy Evening" from Love That Dog.
+Tell them they will find this poem in the back of the book, where it says, "Some of the poems used by Miss Stretchberry."
+"Stopping by Woods on a Snowy Evening" is the second of these poems. - Invite students to follow along, reading silently in their heads as you read the text aloud. - Turn and Talk:

 "What do you think is the gist of this excerpt?"
-(Responses will vary.)
+(Responses will vary, but may include that the poet is riding a horse in the snowy woods.
+He stops and looks around and then starts again.)